roeegro/SwimFix/MaintenanceGuide_new.md

 	> Function name : check_< error description with underscores between words>
 	Description match to this error must be the description above with spaces seperated between the words (instead of the underscores before).

+### Tester

+### Output Manager Module
+This module purpose is to build dynamically folders for each upload and supply easy access to directories in order to store them g
 ### File Management

 The server side includes some directories for files management.